noamoss/chat-design-generator/readme.md

 1. install packages with pipenv: `pipenv install`

-2. Get the Google API `credentials.json` and `token.json` for your online spreadsheet
+2. Get the Google API `credentials.json` for your online spreadsheet

 3. Add the spreadsheet ID to your local env / server `SPREADSHEET_ID` variable